Patriots vs. Dolphins

 New England vs. Miami Odds

-AI algorithm Remi is pouring through tons of data points on each player.
+AI algorithm Remi is pouring through mountains of data points on each player.
 In fact, anytime the New England vs Miami trends are analyzed, there’s always several intriguing trends to key in on.
-Not to mention games played at extreme temps almost always follow normal, predictable patterns.
+Not to mention games played at extreme altitude almost always follow normal, predictable patterns.

 New England vs Miami Opening Odds